What to do if...

 - Inform outreach or shelter staff of your situation.

-- Call the new hotline 1-888-COVID19 (1 888-268-4319)
+- Call the hotline: 1-888-COVID19 (1 888-268-4319).

 - COVID-19 is passed by droplets.
 Stay 2m (6.5 ft) from your buddy to avoid passing the virus.

-Using with a buddy is safer than using alone.
+- Using with a buddy is safer than using alone.

 - Ask for help.
 Talk to a pharmacist or addictions doctor.

-Please note some public spaces like libraries, recreation centres, community centres and stores may be closed.
+Please note: some public spaces like libraries, recreation centres, community centres and stores may be closed.
 Please reach out and ask for help if you need it.